 But those later developments aren’t covered in the film, and Malick isn’t one to use end-credit updates, even in movies based on real events.
 Instead, “A Hidden Life” sinks into a few years of Jägerstätter’s life, from 1938 until his death.
 The first half of the three-hour film is pastoral and languid, exploring the relationship between Jägerstätter (August Diehl) and his wife Franziska (Valerie Pachner) in a style that will be familiar to Malick aficionados: glances, snippets of conversations, playful moments in the long grass and occasional voiceovers.

 But the talk is less fragmentary than in the past few Malick films.
 Seeing the rising influence of the Nazis, including some vitriolic anti-immigrant talk from the town’s mayor, Jägerstätter consults a bishop about the idea of refusing to serve, arguing, “We’re killing innocent people, invading other countries.”
-But the clergyman, perhaps mindful of who’s in charge, is unmoved: “You have a duty to the fatherland,” he says.
+But the clergyman, mindful of who’s in charge and what resistance would bring, is unmoved: “You have a duty to the fatherland,” he says.
 “The church tells you so.”

 There is real majesty in Malick’s images here, whether they’re images of beauty or of a growing mania and darkness.
 “Is this year the end of the world?” an older villager asks at one point.
 “Is it the death of light?”